 How to Fix a Cracked Wood Door

-Now that your materials are ready to be put to good use, you can begin to repair your cracked door!
+Now that your materials are ready to be put to good use, you can begin to fix your cracked door!
 The process of repairing cracks is fairly easy and should take at most an hour or two to complete.
 Using the wood putty and filler you have set aside, you can decide which option best suits your door’s needs, which impacts the rest of the steps to make your door look as good as new again.

 Follow the upcoming step-by-step repair guide for a stylish door that compliments your living spaces.